vislab-tecnico-lisboa/yarp-bottle-generator/README.md

 They have 1 or more variables: `num_fields` and `1_stuff...n_stuff`.

+The fields should be organized ON THE SAME ORDER AS THEY ARE ON THE ROS MESSAGE!

 `num_fields` : The number of fields of the ROS message.
 Both primitive and non-primitive variables should count as 1 field.

 `[field index]_type` : The field index should be the index of the field on the ROS message from 1 to `num_fields`.
 It expects one of the types available (list of types above).
 Each type might expect more variables following the same syntax (also explained on the list above): `[field index]_msg` and/or `[field index]_mux`.